niiknow/laratt-api/README.md

 # laratt-api (Laravel Table Tenancy API)
 > A rest-ful API supporting multi-tenant dynamic table manipulations

 This is an API built on top of the [laratt](https://github.com/niiknow/laratt) library.
+Demo: https://laratt.niiknow.org/api/documentation X-API-Key: demo123

 Use-case/useful:
 * Multitenancy is usually related to some kind of a Software as a Service (SaaS) app.